Balikoowa: Background

 Balikoowa was written by Jay K Mulungi and Timothy Kirya as the title theme song for Balikoowa in the City, a Ugandan drama series in which Jay K Mulungi makes a cameo appearance.
-The song tells a story of a man named Balikoowa.
-The lyrics of the song portray Balikoowa's first time in the city, how he could not fit in.
+The song tells the story of a man named Balikoowa.
+The lyrics of the song portray Balikoowa's first time in the city, and how he could not fit in.
 He sees many vehicles and he was almost knocked by a speeding motor bike.
 Balikoowa is so primitive and he has to face the city.

 Reception

 Balikoowa received favourable reception mostly around the Buganda area because of its traditional kiganda sound.
 It has been played at parties and clubs with audiences getting to their feet to dance the traditional kiganda dance.
 This song has always closed the duos repertoires since its release.
-The fans even created their own videos of the song while The Undercover Brothers haven't release a video for it.
+The fans even created their own videos of the song while The Undercover Brothers haven't released a video for it.